 East Central College Foundation, Inc. is a nonprofit organization incorporated under the laws of the State of Missouri, primarily as the official fundraising and gift-receiving agency of East Central College.
+NOTE M - COMPONENT UNIT DISCLOSURES (continued)

 3. ENDOWMENT

 The Foundation's endowment consists of both donor-restricted endowment funds and funds designated by the board of directors to function as endowments.
 As required by GAAP, net assets associated with the endowment fund are classified and reported based on the existence or absence of donor-imposed restrictions.